mtolly/pokemid/README.md

 [Happy]: https://www.haskell.org/happy/
 [Cabal]: https://www.haskell.org/haskellwiki/Cabal-Install

 `make` uses Stack to produce a release `.zip` file.
-Ruby is also used to get the package version.
+Ruby is also required to get the package version. `make docker` uses Docker to build in an older Linux distribution for higher compatibility.

 ## Usage